-If you have ever attempted to register a trademark, you already know that the USPTO trademark application form requires you to identify the trademark class into which your product or service falls.
+If you’ve ever attempted to register a trademark, you already know that the USPTO trademark application form requires you to identify the trademark class into which your product or service falls.
 Most people look at the portion of the form that asks for the trademark class and, not surprisingly, have no idea what that even means.
 Well, the good news is that the classification system is not really all that difficult to understand once you know how to navigate it.

 What is the Trademark Classification System?